Optimizing Android Barcode Scanning with NDK and JNI C++

-Previously, I shared an article demonstrating how to use Camera2 APIs and Dynamsoft Barcode Reader to build a simple Android barcode reader app.
-In that demo project, the barcode decoding part is implemented in Java, which apparently has room for improvement.
-If we can get the pointer to the native buffer of the camera frame, we can invoke native Barcode Reader APIs directly.
-This article shares how to write JNI code for Android barcode detection, as well as how to use Android NDK and CMake to build the C++ code.
+Previously, I shared an article on how to use the Camera2 APIs and Dynamsoft Barcode Reader to build an Android barcode scanner app capable of detecting fast-moving barcodes.
+In that project, the barcode decoding was implemented in Java, which left some room for performance improvements.
+By accessing the native buffer of the camera frame, we can directly invoke native Barcode Reader APIs for better efficiency.
+This article will guide you through writing JNI code for Android barcode detection and using the Android NDK and CMake to build the C++ code, ultimately optimizing the barcode scanning process.

 Prerequisites

-Import the project into Android Studio.
-It is time to do the optimization.
+Import the project into Android Studio to start optimizing the barcode detection process.

 private native ArrayList<SimpleResult> readBarcode(long hBarcode, ByteBuffer byteBuffer, int width, int height, int stride);